 With some application notes.

 Any jerkiness is an artifact of the video.
 The pendulum's swing is super-smooth.

 The pendulum bob is the permanent magnet and central pole piece from a loudspeaker.
 The outer pole piece has been removed from the assembly.
 The outer pole piece normally surrounds the speaker voice coil; it looks like a large washer.
+(A light tap on a cold chisel will usually separate the magnet from the outer pole piece.)
 The absence of the outer pole piece forces the magnetic field outward.

-In this example, the pendulum is 100 inches (2.5m) long, consisting of a 4" (10cm) threaded spacer (a small turnbuckle would work here) glued to the bob/magnet assembly, plus two 96" (240cm) strands of dental floss.
+In this example, the pendulum is 100 inches (2.5m) long, consisting of a 3" (75mm) threaded spacer (a small turnbuckle would work here) glued with epoxy to the bob/magnet assembly, plus two 96" (240cm) strands of dental floss.
 Its period is just over 3 seconds.

 The Driver Coil

 The coil is from a 6-volt (DC) relay.
 The resistance of the coil is about 29 ohms.
 The center pole piece has been removed.

 Magnetizable objects (nails, etc) can disturb the pendulum's swing.
 These should be kept away from the coil and pendulum bob.

 The 29-ohm, 6-volt relay coil replaces the hand-wound coil described in the Williams article.
 I don't think this particular resistance value is critical to the functioning of the circuit.
 Likely any low-voltage relay coil would work, as would Williams's hand-wound coil.
 The central core (pole piece) must be removed from a relay coil for it to function as a pendulum driver.

 The white LED absorbs the inductive kickback induced in the coil each time the circuit fires.
 With R properly adjusted, the LED will flash with each beat of the pendulum.